Cardinal-Cryptography/rsa-challenge-with-halo2/README.md

 It is written with Aleph Zero's halo2 fork.
 It also exposes some utilities for generating proofs and data serialization (please notice, that some conventions that are expected from the on-chain verifier are sometimes still very implicit).

-# Client
+# Client (Local Node)

 In the [client](./client) directory you can find a simple CLI that interacts with the whole system.
-Let us assume that we have a running node at `ws://localhost:9944`.
+Here we assume that a local node is running and exposes a ws endpoint `ws://localhost:9944` (see the [Instructions](#launching-a-local-chain) below).
+If you want to use a public zk devnet instead, try the instruction in the next section).
-Then, we can run an experiment as follows:
+We can run an experiment as follows:

 ```bash
 cd client/